InjamulHoque/Python_DataScience/README.md

 Authors and history
 ---------------------------

 The author name of this repository is Injamul Hoque.
 He is a data science practitioner.
-He recently made a DS roadmap and this repository is a part of his learning according to the roadmap.
+He recently made a DS roadmap.
+According to the roadmap, he is pursing the IBM data science career path, and his main goal is to play a vital role as a data scientist in any top-notch tech company like Google, Microsoft, Amazon, or IBM etc.

 Acknowledgments
 ---------------